maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

      $\right(@a@e^{@b@ i}\left)^{@n@}$

 What we are doing here is to treat every variable separately, not to create a single CAS object for the complex number.
-This is ok, but causes problems and is difficult to read because is mixes CAS and LaTeX.
+This is ok, but causes problems and is difficult to read because it mixes CAS and LaTeX.

 The alternative is to switch simplification off and use the CAS to represent expressions more directly.
 The following is a single Maxima expression.